oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_Code_Generator.md

 #### API\_generated/

-Not much to say, all the files here are auto-generated from the templates.
+All the files in this directory are auto-generated from the templates.

 ##### Classes